mccloskeybr/autumn-nvim/README.md

 # Autum

-Autum is a [lush](http://git.io/lush.nvim)-based theme for NeoVim that uses lots of warm colors.
+Autum is a NeoVim theme that uses lots of warm colors.
 Comparable to various versions of gruvbox.

 ![example](/screenshot.png)